david-schaller/AsymmeTree/README.md

 The two classes `Tree` and `PhyloTree` implement tree data structures which are essential for most of the modules in the package.
 The latter contains converters and parsers for the Newick format and a NetworkX graph format.
+Moreover, `PhyloTree` can be serialized in either JSON format or the Python-specific serialization format (using the library `pickle`).

 ### Simulation of Phylogenetic Trees